EQUITY, DIVERSITY AND INCLUSION AT MCMILLAN

-Recruitment: McMillan has adopted proactive recruitment strategies which are non-discriminatory, both directly and systemically, and which encourage the hiring of diverse talents.
-McMillan’s Professional Services Committee (PSC), comprised of lawyers from all offices, oversees all recruitment activities to ensure these objectives are met in our recruitment of students and lawyers.
+Recruitment: McMillan has adopted proactive recruitment strategies that are non-discriminatory, both directly and systemically, and encourage the hiring of diverse talents.
+McMillan’s Professional Services Committee (PSC), comprised of lawyers from all offices, oversees all activities to ensure these objectives are met in our recruitment of students and lawyers.
 Our national Human Resources team ensures these objectives are met in our recruitment of staff and other firm members.

 Reflection Room: McMillan has established reflection rooms to provide a place for meditation, quiet reflection, prayer and worship for firm members and visiting clients.

 Survey: McMillan engages a third party to conduct an equity, diversity and inclusion survey on a regular basis.
 The purpose of the survey is to assist McMillan leaders to better understand the diversity of firm members, and whether we are continuing to create an equitable and inclusive work environment.
 The information gathered is used to develop or improve specific programs, policies and practices that support diverse firm members and to measure our progress against industry benchmarks.